S. 2132: CLEAR Path Act

 Legal advice is carved out

-Licensed U.S. attorneys acting in a legal capacity or providing legal advice are excluded from the bill's definition of representation.
+A licensed U.S. attorney acting in a legal capacity or providing legal advice is excluded from the bill's definition of representation.

 4